V: Advancement Alternatives

 IN THIS MODULE:

 This module is for Scouting volunteers and professionals who are entrusted with evaluating whether Scouts with special needs or disabilities qualify for exceptions from the regular requirements of the advancement system.
-It does not replace the rules for advancement found in the Guide to Advancement (2021) (BSA 33088), which is the authoritative document.
+It does not replace the rules for advancement found in the Guide to Advancement 2025 (Scouting America 33088), which is the authoritative document.
 Rather this module provides insight and perspective to assist you in applying the Guide to Advancement.
 The decision-making is left to the authorized volunteers and professionals.

-For the remainder of this module, we assume you have already read the Guide to Advancement and are familiar with the portions that apply to Scouts with special needs and disabilities (Section 10).
+For the remainder of this module, we assume you have already read the Guide to Advancement and are familiar with Section 10 that applies to Scouts with special needs and disabilities.
 You may also want to review Module E, which discusses advancement from the perspective of the Scout, the family, and the unit leadership.

 KEEPING THINGS IN PERSPECTIVE